saud-learning-services/canvas-syllabus-scraper/README.md

-# Syllabus Scraper
+# Canvas Syllabus Scraper

-A project takes an account id as input and attempts to download any syllabi for courses in that account.
+This project takes an account id as input and attempts to download any syllabi for courses in that account.
 The user can specify

 1. The term or year to filter to (uses "startswith" regex to match).
 For example, 2020 would include 2020W1-2, 2020W1, 2020W2, 2020S etc.
 2. Terminal will ask for inputs and confirmations